sveltejs/v2.svelte.dev/content/blog/2017-12-31-sapper-towards-the-ideal-web-app-framework.md

 [Sapper](https://sapper.svelte.technology) is the answer to that question.
 It's a Next.js-style framework that aims to meet the ten criteria at the top of this article while dramatically reducing the amount of code that gets sent to the browser.

-The same 'hello world' app that took 204kb with React and Next weighs just 7kb in Sapper.
+The same 'hello world' app that took 204kb with React and Next weighs just 7kb with Sapper.
 That number is likely to fall further in the future as we explore the space of optimisation possibilities, such as not shipping any JavaScript *at all* for pages that aren't interactive, beyond the tiny Sapper runtime that handles client-side routing.

 What about a more 'real world' example?
 Conveniently, the [RealWorld](https://github.com/gothinkster/realworld) project, which challenges frameworks to develop an implementation of a Medium clone, gives us a way to find out.
 The [Sapper implementation](http://svelte-realworld.now.sh/) takes 41kb (11.4kb zipped) to render an interactive homepage.

 <aside>Code-splitting isn't free — if the reference implementation used code-splitting, it would be larger still</aside>

 The entire app costs 239kb (74.9kb zipped), which is signficantly smaller than the reference React/Redux implementation at 327kb (85.7kb), but even if was as large it would *feel* faster because of code-splitting.
 And that's a crucial point.
 We're told we need to code-split our apps, but if your app uses a traditional framework like React or Vue then there's a hard lower bound on the size of your initial code-split chunk — the framework itself, which is likely to be a significant portion of your total app size.
 With the Svelte approach, that's no longer the case.

+But size is only part of the story.
+Svelte apps are also extremely performant and memory-efficient, and the framework includes powerful features that you would sacrifice if you chose a 'minimal' or 'simple' UI library.

 ## Trade-offs